kazeburo/Apache-LogFormat-Compiler/README.md

 - new($fmt:String)

     Takes a format string (or a preset template `combined` or `custom`) to specify the log format.
-This middleware implements a subset of [Apache's LogFormat templates](http://httpd.apache.org/docs/2.0/mod/mod\_log\_config.html):
+This module implements a subset of [Apache's LogFormat templates](http://httpd.apache.org/docs/2.0/mod/mod\_log\_config.html):

         %%    a percent sign